-Related case studies Education & Science
+Related case studies Education & science buildings

 Leiden University: Granite® Deep Mat adds permanence to pre-fabricated structures

-“The University asked us for a building that would last between 10 and 15 years, but which would blend in with the existing built landscape,” explains Koen Gosens, account manager at De Meeuw – the company charged with designing and building the new offices.
+“The university asked us for a building that would last between 10 and 15 years, but which would blend in with the existing built landscape,” explains Koen Gosens, account manager at De Meeuw – the company charged with designing and building the new offices.
 “The power of De Meeuw is that we can quickly create such buildings using a modular system.”

 De Meeuw typically utilises its own pre-fabricated system for modular construction.
 However, that system features a corrugated appearance.
-“That would not have fitted with the University’s environment,” notes Koen Gosens.
+“That would not have fitted with the university’s environment,” notes Koen Gosens.
 “Our R&D department had a copy of the Steel Envelope design guide from ArcelorMittal, and there we found a sample of Granite® Deep Mat.
 I suggested it to the customer and they were immediately excited.
 Granite® Deep Mat fulfilled both their quality and aesthetic expectations.
 The Anthracite colour was also a perfect fit with the adjacent buildings.”

 Strength and price advantages of organic coated steel

 Although Granite® Deep Mat has a slightly textured surface, it looks very flat from as little as five-metres away.
 Compared to other facade materials, the Granite® Deep Mat panels can be relatively thin, notes Guus Hoogland, sales manager for Bijlbouw – the company De Meeuw asked to create the facade: “The panels we used were just 1.5 mm thick.
 To achieve the required flatness in aluminium we would have needed a thickness of around 2.5 mm.
 I was also very happy with the price comparison – we saved around 20 percent compared to aluminium.”